imseggy/JAVSRG/README.md

 ## Requirements

 -- Python 3 (or higher)

--- Pair of fingers
+-- Pair of hands (Minimum 2 fingers)

--- A computer
+-- A Computer

--- A CPU
+-- A Keyboard